dslm4515/CMLFS/README.md

 </ul>

 ## Change log
 <ul>
+<li>3.0.1: Added dash as it is a faster shell than bash.</li>
+<li>3.0.1: Dropped eudev for lack of updates.
+Building udev from systemd source.</li>
+<li>3.0.1: Added patch for mussel to compile under clang</li>
 <li>3.0.0: Upgraded to LLVM-15.0.6. cgnutools is now bootstrapped with mussel.
 Replaced binutils with elftoolchain.
 Most of llvmtools will be build under chroot to avoid contamination from host. </li>
 <li>2.0.0: Upgraded to LLVM-12.0.0.
 Upgraded GCC to 10.3.1-x Replace ninja with samurai.
 Replace zlib with zlib-ng.
 Patched elfutils to build libelf under clang.
 No longer using /llvmtools/gnu and /opt/gnu.</li>
 <li>1.2.0: Incomplete: LLVM-11.0.0, Install GCC & Binutils in /llvmtools & /usr instead of /llvmtools/gnu and /opt/gnu </li>